 Discord is an app that provides amazing communication features and services.
 One of these features is the Discord overlay feature that lets users communicate with their Discord friends while playing a full-screen game.
 But some users are experiencing an issue where their overlay isn’t showing up during the game.
-For some, this problem is only for a specific game whereas others are experiencing the overlay not showing an issue for every game.
+For some, this problem is only for a specific game whereas others are experiencing the discord overlay not working an issue for every game.
 This problem is causing a lot of trouble because it’s preventing users from properly communicating and talking to their friends during their gaming sessions.

-What causes Discord overlay to not show up?
+What causes Discord Overlay to Not Show?

 The list of things that can cause this issue is quite long.

 - Game Overlay Option: The most common and the basic thing that causes the discord overlay to not work is the Overlay option itself.
 A lot of people aren’t familiar with the settings and usually, it’s the settings that aren’t configured properly.
 You have to turn on the overlay option for specific games and you might have to add the game to the Discord game list as well.
 A lot of people forget that they might have to manually turn on the overlay or that their game might not be added to the Discord game list.

 - Antivirus: Antivirus applications are also known to cause some issues with the Discord overlay.
 Antiviruses might flag the Discord or its overlay feature as suspicious and they might be blocking it.

 - Scaled Display: If you have a scaled Windows display then that might be hiding the Discord overlay as well.

 - Overlay Location: Since the Discord overlay can be moved around, a lot of people accidentally move it out of the screen.
 This usually happens when you scale the display as well.
 For example, if you put the overlay at the edge of the screen and you scaled the display later on then you won’t be able to see the overlay despite it is working properly.